Great Purge: Background

 By 1934, several of Stalin's rivals (such as Trotsky) began calling for Stalin's removal and attempted to break his control of the party.
 In an atmosphere of doubt and suspicion, the popular high-ranking official Sergei Kirov was assassinated.
-The December 1934 assassination led to an investigation that revealed a network of party members supposedly working against Stalin, including several of his rivals.
+The NKVD initially did not want to help investigate the December 1934 assassination, however Yagoda eventually led an investigation that revealed a network of party members supposedly working against Stalin, including several of his rivals.
 Many of those arrested after Kirov's murder, high-ranking party officials among them, also admitted (often under duress) plans to kill Stalin themselves.
 The confessions' validity is debated by historians, but consensus exists that Kirov's death was the flashpoint when Stalin decided to take action and begin the purges.
 Some later historians came to believe that Stalin arranged Kirov's murder, or that sufficient evidence existed to reach such a conclusion.
 Kirov was a staunch Stalin loyalist, but Stalin may have viewed him as a potential rival because of his emerging popularity among moderates.
 The 1934 Party Congress elected Kirov to the central committee with only three opposing votes against, the fewest of any candidate; Stalin received 292 opposing votes.
 After Kirov's assassination, the NKVD charged the increasingly-large group of former Stalin opponents with Kirov's murder and a growing list of other offenses which included treason, terrorism, sabotage, and espionage.

 Another justification for the purge was to remove any possible "fifth column" in case of war.
 Vyacheslav Molotov and Lazar Kaganovich, participants in the repression as members of the Politburo, maintained this justification throughout the purge and each signed many death lists.
 Stalin believed that war was imminent, threatened by an explicitly-hostile Germany and an expansionist Japan.
 The Soviet press portrayed the USSR as threatened from within by fascist spies.